-Preparing to visit Disney World for the first time, my sister Melanie and I had leaned on the expansive knowledge of one of our aunts who had visited Walt Disney World a few years straight and seemed to know what she was talking about.
+Preparing to visit Walt Disney World for the first time, my sister Melanie and I had leaned on the expansive knowledge of one of our aunts who had visited Walt Disney World a few years straight and seemed to know what she was talking about.
 Mind you, we knew we wanted our first trip, just in case it was our only trip, to be AMAZING and needed as much expert advice as we could get.
 We are big planners and pretty much needed the outline of all things to do, see and eat and figured you may too!

-If you are a beginner Disney Vacationer or this may be Your Only Disney Vacation these lists will be your lifeline for making great choices.
+If you are a beginner Disney Vacationer these lists will be your lifeline for making great choices.
 If you’re a seasoned Disney expert you’ll recognize these as the tried and true always awesome choices.
 Know that this isn’t everything ( not even close), but its the big stuff.
 The stuff you can’t miss.
 As of right now this doesn’t include Toy Story Land or Star Wars Galaxy’s Edge.
 You can see those quick guides here.

 On the checklist you’ll notice a few things in parentheses.
 If it has an FP next to it, it means that this ride is worth trying to get a Fast Pass for.
 The lines at these rides are longer than most and you can wait more than an hour without a fast pass.
 Read our tips on Fast Passes for more info.